KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/more/connect.rst

 .. admonition:: Feature Request
     :class: note

-    Describe what you dream about. `Submit a feature request <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/issues/new/choose>`__.
+    Describe your dreams. `Submit a feature request <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/issues/new/choose>`__.

 .. admonition:: Announcements Channel
     :class: idea

-    BakeMaster news is announced in the `BakeMaster Chat <https://discord.gg/2ePzzzMBf4>`__ and the `Announcements on GitHub <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/discussions/categories/announcements>`__.
+    Watch for the news in the `BakeMaster Chat <https://discord.gg/2ePzzzMBf4>`__ and the `Announcements on GitHub <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/discussions/categories/announcements>`__.

 Contact and chat
 ================

 `BakeMaster GitHub Discussions <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/discussions>`__
-    | BakeMaster Demo version repository, as well as a place to submit issues, or have a dev talk,
+    | BakeMaster Demo version repository, where you can submit an issue, feature request, or have a dev talk.
     | Or have an eye on whether I'm keeping up with the dev deadlines 👀.

 `BakeMaster Discord <https://discord.gg/2ePzzzMBf4>`__
-    The Discord chat for any type of discussion, questions, announcements, thoughts and more.
+    The Discord chat for discussion, questions, announcements, thoughts, and more.

 Reach the author directly
-    | `email <kirilstrezikozin@gmail.com>`__
+    | ``kirilstrezikozin@gmail.com>``
     | `telegram <https://t.me/kemplerart>`__
     | `instagram <https://www.instagram.com/kemplerart/>`__
     | discord username: ``kemplerart#1586``